Plantar Fasciitis for runners can be one of the most stubborn and re-occurring injuries, leading to months of pain and time off from running.

 Plantar fasciitis is caused by putting too much pressure on the fascia.

-When you run, especially long distances, you put a lot of pressure on your foot.
+When you run, especially long distances, you put a lot of pressure on your runner’s feet.
 If you’re in marathon training, make sure to follow a good marathon training plan which will gradually increase your total mileage in manageable chunks.

 If you are a woman or have improper running form, then you are more likely to develop plantar fasciitis.